 The Corporate Governance and Nominating Committee adopted criteria regarding the qualifications required for Board nominees, which can be found in our Corporate Governance Guidelines.
-These criteria are designed to assure that the Board of Directors is composed of successful individuals who demonstrate integrity, reliability, knowledge of corporate affairs, and an ability to work well together.
+These criteria are designed to assure that the Board of Directors is composed of successful individuals who demonstrate integrity, reliability, knowledge of corporate affairs and an ability to work well together.
 The primary consideration in the selection and retention of directors is their respective ability to fairly represent the interests of our stakeholders.
-Diversity in business background, area of expertise, skills, educational background, gender, nationality, industry, geography, age, and ethnicity are also considered, as well as other factors that can provide the Board with a range of informative viewpoints and perspectives.
+Diversity in business background, area of expertise, skills, educational background, gender, nationality, industry, geography, age and race/ethnicity are also considered, as well as other factors that can provide the Board with a range of informative viewpoints and perspectives.
 The criteria for director nominees include: the candidate's professional experience and personal accomplishments; the candidate's independence from us and management; the ability of the candidate to attend Board and committee meetings regularly and devote an appropriate amount of effort in preparation for those meetings; the candidate's ability to function as a member of a collaborative group; and the candidate's understanding of the Board's governance role.
 In addition, the Board evaluates each individual in the context of the Board as a whole, with the objective of recommending to shareholders a group that can best oversee the success of the business and represent shareholder interests through the exercise of sound judgment using its diversity of backgrounds and experiences in various areas.
 In determining whether to recommend a director for reelection, the director's past attendance at meetings and participation in and contributions to the activities of the Board is also taken into consideration.
-Since the 2017 annual meeting of shareholders, two new directors (Dr. Mackay and Mr. Mangeolle) have been added to our Board, who together have added valuable industry expertise not previously represented

 The Corporate Governance and Nominating Committee will consider director candidates recommended by shareholders.
 Shareholders may submit director recommendations to the Corporate Secretary, Charles River Laboratories International, Inc., 251 Ballardvale Street, Wilmington, MA 01887.
 Pursuant to our Bylaws, nominations for directors at the Annual Meeting of Shareholders must be received not less than 90 days nor more than 120 days prior to the first anniversary of the previous year's meeting.
-For information about submitting shareholder proposals, including director nomination proposals, please see the section of this Proxy Statement entitled "Shareholder Proposals for 2019 Annual Meeting."
+For information about submitting shareholder proposals, including director nomination proposals, please see the section of this Proxy Statement entitled "Shareholder Proposals for 2021 Annual Meeting."